 - a.
 One party would directly or through the chain of command: - i.
-Exercise supervisory, appointment or dismissal authority over the other person, - ii.
+Exercise supervisory, appointment or dismissal authority over the other person, or - ii.
 Be in a position to take disciplinary action against the other person, or - iii.
 Otherwise have a direct effect on the terms and conditions of the employment of that person; - b.
 One party audits, verifies, receives or is entrusted with money handled by the other, or has access to confidential information, including payroll; or - c.
-One party is a justice, judge or magistrate working within the same court or judicial district of the other party who is employed in that court or judicial district.
+Where employees and/or judicial officers are married to each other, living together, or otherwise engaged in a consensual romantic and/or sexual relationship, they shall not hold a position in which the judicial officer would directly or through chain of command: - i.
+Exercise Supervisory, appointment or dismissal authority over the other person, or - ii.
+Be in a position to take disciplinary action against the other person, or - iii.
+Otherwise have a direct effect on the terms and conditions of the employment of that person.

-Where a romantic and/or sexual relationship exists between two persons as described in sections a-c above, both parties involved shall immediately notify the Administrative Authority or the Human Resources Director.
-The Administrative Authority shall, within 30 days of the notification or otherwise becoming aware of a relationship, attempt to accommodate the relationship, if necessary and practical, by altering the reporting structure or by transferring or reassigning one or both persons so that the conflict of interest no longer exists.
+Where a romantic and/or sexual relationship exists between 2 persons as described in Rule 20.F.2.a.-c. above, both parties involved shall immediately notify the Administrative Authority or the Human Resources Director.
+The Administrative Authority shall, within 30 days of the notification or otherwise becoming aware of a relationship, attempt to accommodate the relationship, if necessary and practical, by altering the reporting structure or by transferring or reassigning 1 or both persons so that the conflict of interest no longer exists.
 If no opportunity exists for reassignment, voluntary demotion, or transfer, one of the parties shall be requested to resign from their employment with reinstatement rights as provided by the Colorado Judicial System Personnel Rules.

-20.G.3.
-Prohibition on Relationships Between Probation Officer and Probation Clients - Personal relationships of a romantic and/or sexual nature between probation staff members and probationer clients can also create problems in the workplace including conflicts of interest, impropriety or the appearance of impropriety, and an increased potential for claims of harassment, coercion or retaliation.
+20.F.3.
+Prohibition on Relationships Between Probation Officer and Probation Clients

+Personal relationships of a romantic and/or sexual nature between probation staff members and probationer clients can also create problems in the workplace including conflicts of interest, impropriety or the appearance of impropriety, and an increased potential for claims of harassment, coercion or retaliation.
 Therefore, it is the policy of the Judicial Department that probation staff are prohibited from entering into a romantic or sexual relationship with any probation client supervised in that same district while the individual is on probation and for a period of 6 months following termination of probation by the court.
 Should the probation staff member have supervised the client, directly or indirectly, this restriction shall apply for the entire period the probationer client remains on probation, whether in that same district or in another district, and for a period of 1 year following termination of probation by the court.

-Should an individual with whom an employee has an existing personal romantic and/or sexual relationship be sentenced to probation, in that district or in another district, the employee shall immediately inform the Administrative Authority so that appropriate accommodations may be considered to avoid any conflict of interest and/or appearance of impropriety, including transferring supervision of the probation client to another district as practicable and ensuring the probation staff member is aware of the Rule 20.C restrictions on accessing the file and/or otherwise influencing probation supervision of the client.
+Should an individual with whom an employee has an existing personal romantic and/or sexual relationship be sentenced to probation, in that district or in another district, the employee shall immediately inform the Administrative Authority so appropriate accommodations may be considered to avoid any conflict of interest and/or appearance of impropriety, including transferring supervision of the probation client to another district as practicable and ensuring the probation staff member is aware of the Rule 20.C restrictions on accessing the file and/or otherwise influencing probation supervision of the client.
 The Administrative Authority shall notify Legal Counsel and the Director of Human Resources of the SCAO prior to taking action in relation to this policy.

-20.H.
+20.G.
 Policy on the Use of Social Media

-20.H.1.
-Purpose - The purpose of this policy is to:
+20.G.1.
+Purpose The purpose of this policy is to: